chizakura/tried-it-app/README.md

 #### MVP

-* Functioning application that allows the user to:
+Functioning application that allows the user to:
-* Register an account (add an account to database)
+* Register an account (add an account to database).
-* Add reviews to places that they tried before
+* Add reviews to places that they tried before.
 * Allows user to search database for either a place to check it’s reviews from users in database Or a specific user see their reviews for places —Or their TriedIts—
-* NewsFeed component on the landing page that shows recent TriedIts added to database
+* NewsFeed component on the landing page that shows recent TriedIts added to database.

 #### PostMVP

-* Add User Login and dynamically relate created reviews to logged in user
+* Add User Login and dynamically relate created reviews to logged in user.
-* Add authorizations to update and delete reviews for only the author user
+* Add authorizations to update and delete reviews for only the author user.
-* Add ‘add friend’ functionality between users so that logged in user can only see TriedIts from their friends
+* Add ‘add friend’ functionality between users so that logged in user can only see TriedIts from their friends.
 * Add Likes and Comments functionality to Users and to Reviews!

 ## React Architectural Design